huaweicloud/terraform-provider-huaweicloud/website/docs/r/compute_volume_attach_v2.html.markdown

 # openstack\_compute\_volume_attach_v2

-Attaches a Block Storage Volume to an Instance using the OpenStack Compute (Nova) v2 API.
+Attaches a Block Storage Volume to an Instance using the HuaweiCloud Compute (Nova) v2 API.

 ## Example Usage